-Through all Company activities – from our productions to off-stage initiatives – MTC strives to ensure a vibrant and inclusive theatre sector.
+Through all Company activities – from our productions to off-stage initiatives – Melbourne Theatre Company strives to ensure a vibrant and inclusive theatre sector.

-In all that we do, MTC acknowledges the Yalukit Willam Peoples of the Boon Wurrung, the First Peoples of Country on which Southbank Theatre and MTC HQ stand.
+In all that we do, Melbourne Theatre Company acknowledges Boon Wurrung and Wurundjeri peoples of the Kulin Nation, the First Peoples of Country on which Southbank Theatre and Melbourne Theatre Company HQ stand.
 We pay our respects to all of Melbourne’s First Peoples, to their ancestors and Elders, and to our shared future.

 Our RAP will turn intentions into action by identifying strategies, timelines and measurable targets for building relationships, respect and opportunities.

 To date, development of our RAP has involved establishing a RAP Working Group, engaging First Peoples stakeholders and partners on this journey and submitting a Reflect RAP to Reconciliation Australia for feedback.

 Work is now underway to incorporate the feedback provided from Reconciliation Australia in order to resubmit the RAP for ratification and then publication.
 In their feedback, Reconciliation Australia has indicated that Melbourne Theatre Company is well placed to progress to an Innovate RAP following ratification of the Reflect RAP.

 At the beginning of this process, advice and permission was sought from N’arweet Carolyn Briggs, Senior Boon Wurrung Elder and Traditional Owner, Boon Wurrung Foundation.
 Consultation was also provided by Caroline Martin, Boon Wurrung Custodian and Managing Director of Yalukit Marnang.